Ranking nodes in bipartite systems with a non-linear iterative map: Methods

 \subsection{A general and flexible measure of node importance for bipartite systems}

 This section presents the non-linear map and how to use it to measure the node importance for bipartite networks.
-We consider unweighted undirected bipartite networks, with an $N \times M$ adjacency matrix $A$, with $A_{ij} \in \{0,1\}$ (\FIG{fig:exe}a,b).
-We denote with $\mathbf{x}$ the scores of the nodes in the first layer of the network, and with $\mathbf{y}$ the scores relative to the second layer.
+We consider unweighted undirected bipartite networks, with an $N \times M$ incidence matrix $A$, with $A_{ij} \in \{0,1\}$ and $A_{ij}=1$ if node $i$ is connected to node $j$ on the opposite node set (\FIG{fig:exe}a,b).
+We denote with $\mathbf{x}$ the scores of the nodes in the first node set of the network, and with $\mathbf{y}$ the scores relative to the second one.
 The scores are iteratively updated by the map, which starts from vectors of ones as initial conditions, i.e., $x_i^{(0)} = 1$ and $y_j^{(0)} = 1$, and is defined by the equations

 The angular brackets denote the vector average $\langle\mathbf{x}\rangle = \sum_{i=1}^N x_i / N$.
 The map, possibly, converges to stationary values, which represent the importance measure of the nodes.
 In general, there is no guarantee that a stationary condition exists.
 However, we could define a ranking of the nodes from the map behavior at large $t$ for all the empirical systems considered.
-A detailed discussion about the map convergence is postponed to \SEC{sec:pht}.
+A detailed discussion about the map convergence is postponed to the section about the phase transition.

-The numerical approximations that have to be applied to reliably simulate the map and a pseudocode are discussed in the \SM{1}.
+The numerical approximations that have to be applied to reliably simulate the map in the presence of possible score divergences, and a pseudocode are discussed in detail in the \SM{1}.
 The algorithm, and some of its applications, can be downloaded from the public repository \url{https://github.com/amazzoli/xymap.git}.

 The map depends on the free parameter $\gamma$ which can be tuned depending on the idea of node importance suggested by the system in analysis.
 In particular, the generalized map recovers known measures of importance for specific values of $\gamma$, as detailed in the following.